jt14den/ucla-workshop/git-notes/02-tracking-files.md

 nothing to commit, working directory clean
 ~~~

-* it tells us everything is up to date.
+* it tells us everything is up to date. this is great!
 * If we want to know what we've done recently, we can ask Git to show us the project's history using `git log`.

 * You can see all the changes you have ever made using this command: